vrlomhrn/weather-app/README.md

-#Weather App
+# Weather App

-This is weather app using open weather api https://openweathermap.org/api and bootstrap https://getbootstrap.com/
+This is weather app using open weather api https://openweathermap.org/api and bootstrap 5 https://getbootstrap.com/